Romancing the Stone

 Ending Explained: Romancing the Stone

-The final moments of Romancing the Stone reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Romancing the Stone reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Romancing the Stone?